-Violence Court Program are required to complete a twenty-six week violence cessation program, as well. as case management, one year of probation, drug and alcohol testing and counseling, when needed, and employment counseling, when needed.
-Victims are urged to attend the Early intervention Program and Stop the Cycle at the Battered Women's Shelter and have access to a victim advocate through every step of the proceedings.
+program is the combined brain-child of the Oriana House, Inc., the Akron Municipal Court and its probation department, Akron's prosecutor's office and police department, the Summit County Prosecutor's Office, Victim Assistance, the Battered Women's Shelter, and the Public Defender's Office.
+The program provides increased supervision of the offender as well as increased coordination of services.
+Judge Lynne S. Callahan presides over the Family Violence Court.
+Offenders who enter the Family Violence Court Program are required to complete a twenty-six week violence cessation program, as well as case management, one year of probation, drug and alcohol testing and counseling, when needed, and employment counseling, also when needed.
+Victims are urged to attend the Early intervention Program and Stop the Cycle at the Battered Women's Shelter.
+They also have access to a victim advocate through every step of the proceedings.